 Introduction – The Essential Aesop – Epilogue

 Why We Loved It: Aesop starts his fable by using his apex predator—the Bear—who Aesop says is both large and proud.
 Therefore, we know it’s not going to end well for Aesop’s Bear.
-Pride matched with power, Vice match with Capability.
-From a wisdom perspective, this is a perfect scenario for…Comeuppance, or Karma.
+When Aesop announces a vice in a character, it’s foreboding.

 Aesop tells us right up front that the Bear is sort of “showing off” for friends, sticking his nose into a place where it didn’t below (at least from the Bees’ perspective).
 And, so a single little Bee shot off a warning.
 Justly or unjustly, this little jibe insulted the Bear in front of his friends.

 Now, a properly trained Wise Bear would stop and think, such as Aesop’s Lion in The Lion and the Ass.
 [1] Or, the Bear might have looked at his friends with a laughing quip about the Bee’s immateriality to do any harm to his Apex Greatness.
-[2] But, alas, there’s no lesson for us there from Aesop.
+[2] But, alas, there’s no new lesson for us there from Aesop.

-So Aesop’s Bear reacts, vanity injured, and this simply gives causation to the Bees to group together, unite, and to focus their revenge.
 The revenge of the Bees concomitantly lacks virtue from wisdom, but that’s not Aesop’s lesson for this fable.
 Here, it’s all about the Bear’s comeuppance for his pride and vanity, ending in such embarrassment that there was no longer an option for the Bear to control the situation.
+The Bear lost control of himself, and thereby lost control of the situation.

-This fable is particularly relevant in today’s social media environment.
-The ease of the online jibing insult today.
-The problem is that, to combat that little insult simply validates its effect, inciting the Hydra of hit and runs.
 “X. Respond, Don’t React.
 Try to stay calm and look for the real reason if ever someone tries to hurt you or throw you on the defensive.
 That which is not weak does not have to defend itself.
 Its strength lies in its truth.”
 [3]

 This fable reminds us to step back to consider that it may be better to let the injury die in its own course of time, rather than to escalate it and to bring more attention to it.
 Fighting back by force might feel good in the moment for “doing something about it,” but failing to understand the human nature of it; that is, to incite the insulting person to do more of it, more ways, more effectively, and perhaps anonymously.

-‘To die is to be a counterfeit, for he is but the counterfeit of a man who hath not the life of a man; but to counterfeit dying when a man thereby liveth is to be no counterfeit, but the true and perfect image of life indeed.
-The better part of valor is discretion, in the which better part I have saved my life.’
+“To die is to be a counterfeit, for he is but the counterfeit of a man who hath not the life of a man; but to counterfeit dying when a man thereby liveth is to be no counterfeit, but the true and perfect image of life indeed.
+The better part of valor is discretion, in the which better part I have saved my life.”

 Shakespeare, Henry IV Part 1, Act V Scene 4

 [1] Credibility of Source.
 No. 22.
-The Lion and the Ass – The Essential Aesop™ – Back to Basics Abridgment Series [GRZUID98_22] [LinkedIn #GRZ_98_22]
+The Lion and the Ass – The Essential Aesop™ – Back to Basics Abridgment Series [GRZ98_22][LinkedIn #GRZ_98_22]

 [2] Whom the Gods Would Destroy, They First Tease with Political Incorrectness [GRZ74] [LinkedIn #GRZ_74]